seud0nym/sigenergy2mqtt/README.md

   enabled: false
   api-key: your_api_key
   system-id: your_system_id
-  interval-minutes: 5
   consumption: true
 ```

 Notes:
 - Configure your MQTT broker IP address/host name and Sigenergy IP address/host name as appropriate for your environment.
-- The number in square brackets after `inverters` is the Device ID (slave address) as advised by your installer.
+- The number in square brackets after `inverters` is the Device ID as advised by your installer.
 It is usually `1`.
 If you have multiple inverters, separate them with commas (e.g. `[ 1,2 ]`)
 - If your MQTT broker does not require authentication, add the option `anonymous: true` under `mqtt`.
 - By default, only entities relating to production, consumption and battery charging/discharging are enabled (all other entities will still appear in Home Assistant, but will be disabled).
 All other entities are disabled by default.
 If you want _all_ entities to be initially enabled, set `sensors-enabled-by-default` to `true`.
 This setting _only_ applies the first time that Home Assistant auto-discovers devices and entities; changing this configuration after first discovery will have no effect.
 Entities can be enabled and disabled through the Home Assistant user interface.
 - The default location for `sigenergy2mqtt.yaml` is in `/etc/`.
 However, it will also be found in `/data/`.
 You can also use the `-c` command line option or the `SIGENERGY2MQTT_CONFIG` environment variable to specify a different location and/or filename.